 While the programs share similarities, the differences between SSD and SSI can make them confusing—particularly to sick, injured or disabled people who are in need of financial aid but new to seeking benefits through Social Security.
-In this post, experienced disability attorney Michael Hartup—who serves clients from the greater Jackson, Tennessee, and Paducah, Kentucky areas—provides an overview of key differences between the SSD and SSI programs.
+In this post, experienced disability attorney Michael Hartup—who serves clients from the greater Jackson, Tennessee, area—provides an overview of key differences between the SSD and SSI programs.

 SSD and SSI Eligibility